-Oberlin sponsors approximately 500 concerts on campus each year, including recitals and concerts by the more than 25 student ensembles, and performances and master classes by guest artists.
+Oberlin sponsors approximately 500 concerts on campus each year.
+This includes recitals and concerts by the more than 25 student ensembles, and performances and master classes by guest artists.
 Faculty members perform on campus and throughout the world.
 Oberlin’s Artist Recital Series features concerts presented by a range of highly acclaimed artists.

 The conservatory has several active student ensembles and faculty-led performance groups.
-Many are well established at the conservatory and in the music world; others represent innovations in music and musical collaborations.
+Many are well established; others represent innovations in music and musical collaborations.

 If you don’t see a group or ensemble of interest to you, considering making your own music.
-Oberlin offers numerous performance opportunities and different venues in which to practice and perform.
+Oberlin offers many opportunities and different venues in which to practice and perform.

-Find out who’s performing on campus and in the community.
-Check the events calendar.
+To find out who’s performing on campus and in the community, check the events calendar.

 Ensembles at Oberlin